learnTrack/Q-A/README.md

 # Q-A

 ## What?
-List of precise questions and answers.
+List of specific questions and answers.

 ## Why?
-It is our reminder of knowledge that we must know.
+This will act as a remainder of what we have covered in our development journey.
+ALso, to act as a reference point for future requirements.

 ## How?
-Simply create an issue with precise question to be short answered.
+Simply create an issue with specific question.
+If you know the answer of your question you can assign someone else to encourage their learning expierence.
+You can also answer your own question if you feel like you can offer a better perspective or you are not sure of the answer yourself.